What is anaemia?

 Iron deficiency can be caused by blood loss.
 This means that adolescent girls are at risk of iron deficiency anaemia if they have frequent, long or very heavy periods.

 If your child isn’t getting enough vitamin B12 or folate from their diet, your child might get anaemia.

 Another cause of anaemia is haemolysis.
 This is when too many red blood cells are destroyed by the body.
 Haemolysis sometimes happens if your child has an infection.

 Some children might get a type of inherited anaemia in which their red cells don’t survive or work properly.
 Examples are sickle cell anaemia or thalassaemia.

-If your child has anaemia, he might look very pale.
+If your child has anaemia, your child might look very pale.